codsen/codsen/packages/lect/README.md

 ## Readme automation

-There are three different ways to manage readme.
+There are three different ways to manage a readme.

 1. Not properly do it: readme is not taken care of, short, not friendly and so on.
 2. **Readme templates**.
 They are based on template-per readme.
 Influential people like [Jon Schlinkert](https://www.npmjs.com/~jonschlinkert) choose that approach.
 But this leads to faceless, brief, often obtuse and even condescending readmes.
 Plus, the Problem is beyond readme — the whole package maintenance should be automated and readme updating should be viewed from the perspective of npm package maintenance operation.
 No offsense Jon.
 3. **No template-per-readme approach**.
 Lect uses this.
 The idea is, readme is its own template.
 We can recognise and replace chunks inside of it, without the need of a separate template for each readme.
+This approach gives me both freedom to manually fill in the chapters and also automation/data-refreshing for common chapters (such as "Install").

 **[⬆ back to top](#)**